Palestinian with pipe bomb arrested at Samaria military courthouse

 (photo credit: JPOST STAFF)

-A Palestinian suspect was arrested Wednesday afternoon for attempting to infiltrate the West Bank’s Samaria Military Courthouse with a pipe bomb, marking the fourth such thwarted attack in recent months.
+A small pipe bomb was discovered among the possessions of a Palestinian on Tuesday at the entrance to the West Bank’s Samaria Military Courthouse, marking the fifth such thwarted attack in recent months.

 No one was injured in the incident.
 The area was cordoned off and bomb disposal experts were called to the scene to inspect the device.